 For the driver, it is light and effortless once you get used to the size, and for your passengers a relaxed and comfortable journey in elegant surroundings.

-But, if you have to hussle on, then the Jaguar heritage comes through, it holds the road like a sports GT with little body roll and no drama for your passengers.
+But, if you have to hussle on, then the Jaguar heritage comes through.
+It holds the road like a sports GT, yet with little body roll or drama for your passengers.